- Why Was Your Amazon Seller Account Suspended (Related Account Suspension)?

 - How to Remove Your Related Amazon Accounts Suspension?

-However, Amazon is notorious not only for its size and power but for strict rules for their 3rd-party sellers.
+Amazon is notorious not only for its size and power but for strict rules for its 3rd-party sellers.

-There is a saying among seasoned Amazon sellers, that “it’s not a questions IF you will be suspended, it’s only a questions of WHEN”.
+There is a saying among seasoned Amazon sellers, that “it’s not a question of IF you will be suspended, it’s only a question of WHEN”.

-In this article, we’ll be covering one of the most common seller suspension types — related Amazon accounts (section3).
+In this article, we’ll be covering one of the most common seller suspension types — related Amazon seller accounts suspension (section 3).

 To begin with, what does a suspended account mean?
 It means that your current selling account is non-functional and you cannot add additional products to your listing.
 You have an opportunity to submit an appeal within 17 days of being provided the suspension notice email by Amazon.
 Your account being suspended can be worrying and stressful but with this guide on why your Amazon Seller Account was suspended (particularly for Section 3 – related accounts) and the next course of action we can help you get it back!